fieldtrip/website/faq/how_change_mri_orientation_size_fov.md

 ## General principle of reslicing as a 3D interpolation

-The ft_volumereslice operations, such as changing the orientation of the anatomy and changing the resolution of the voxels can be conceptually understood by looking at the figure belo
+The **[ft_volumereslice](/reference/ft_volumereslice)** operations, such as changing the orientation of the anatomy and changing the resolution of the voxels can be conceptually understood by looking at the figure below:

 {% include image src="/assets/img/faq/how_change_mri_orientation_size_fov/reslice2.jpg" width="500" %}

 The figure shows the original volumetric slices (dotted black lines) and the desired slices (bold red).
 Note that the distance between the original slices is 2 cm, whereas the pixel distance within the same slice is 1 cm (black).
-After re-slicing (red) the voxel's dimensions are the same.
+After re-slicing (red) the voxels' dimensions are the same.
 You can also see that the voxels are aligned with the axes of the coordinate system to which the image was re-aligned earlier (see the black vs. red axes at the bottom of the figures).